AzureAD/microsoft-authentication-library-for-objc/README.md

 ### iOS 12 support

 Note: WKWebView drops network connection if device got locked on iOS 12.
-It is expected behavior and we can't manage it.
+It is by design and not configurable.

 #### Objective-C